Information is power. But like all power, there are those who want to keep it for themselves. — Aaron Swartz

 Aaron Swartz advocated open access to knowledge.
 To promote the free distribution of research and literature, he hacked into MIT servers to download academic papers.
 Swartz came under pressure from the government and the Big Three and killed himself.
 However, his activism planted seeds.
 Today, much research and knowledge is available for free, legally, online.

-According to Aaron Swartz in (The Boy Who Could the World)
+According to Aaron Swartz in (The Boy Who Could Change the World),

-• Stealing is wrong.
-But the it's not theft.
+- Stealing is wrong.
+But downloading is not stealing.
 If I steal an album from my local record store, no one else can buy it.
 But when I download a song, no one misses it and someone else can download it too.
 There is no moral problem.

 Artists should not be dependent on distributors.
 Artists should be supported because they are artists and our society needs them.
 Artists deserve to live and thrive whether they are successful or not, as do all people.

 Rather we should disconnect the profit motive from every aspect of life and human experience.
-Piracy is one such from in action.
+Hacking is one such disconnection in action.
 It's an attempt to live by one's own morality instead of a corporate ethos that dictates what to do, even if we don't believe it.

 People say that piracy hurts creators.
 But it actually hurts the capital of companies, which discourage change.
 There are many alternative ways of consuming, but they would cause the power/economy hierarchy to collapse which was unpleasant for those at the top.